johnsk95/PT4AL/README.md

 We will re-tune the code again for stable performance in the near future.

+The rest of the experiments confirmed that there was no problem with reproduction.

 Sorry for the inconvenience.
 ## Experiment Setting:
 - CIFAR10 (downloaded and saved in ```./DATA```